D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/04_reading.md

 ```
 If you are interested in only one shot, add `-r` to your command to indicate the run ID you wish to analyze.

-Let's consider now a more specific example.
+Let's now consider a more specific example.
 What if your files are scattered around in different folders?
 What if you are only interested in the active FIDA emission?
 What if you only want to view channels 1 and 3?
-Don't worry, this is also easy to accomplish.
 The example below does this for two different files located in different folders.
 ```
 plot_outputs -p /p/fida/lstagner/TEST/test_spectra.h5 /p/fida/lstagner/DIFFERENT_TEST/different_test_spectra.h5 -f -ls 1 3